03 Mar The ultimate American road trip guide: tips, routes, and ideas

 This point may seem stupid, but your vehicle should suit the road trip you are taking.
 A short trip through the Florida Keys requires nothing more than a rental car, while a German couple planning a multi-month circle route around America may want to ship their campervan from Hamburg to Boston.

 Traveling on a budget?
 If you know your way around a used car lot, buy a cheap beater or camper in America.
 At the end your time in America, you can sell it at a price close to what it cost you initially, making it a great option for travelers looking to save money.
+Likewise, if you are looking to RV rental that is also a great option.

 A fully-stocked cooler